daniellefranca96/smartuidraft/README.md

    Once running, access the application at `http://localhost:5000` or the port specified in the `.env` file.

+## Improvements

+- Upload a HTML code to edit.
+- Search on the internet.
+- Indicate link of page as reference for generation.

 ## Contributing

 Whether you're looking to fix bugs, add new features, or improve documentation, all contributions are welcome!
 Fork the repository and submit your pull requests.